-U.S.-led coalition, pro-Assad forces, clash in east Syria
+U.S.-led coalition, pro-Assad forces clash in east Syria

 Russia’s Interfax cited the Defence Ministry as saying the incident showed the U.S. goal in Syria was not to battle Islamic State but “the capture and withholding of the economic assets”, an apparent reference to the Khusham oil field.

-Russian commanders held talks with coalition representatives after the incident, it added.

-Reporting by Phil Stewart and Idrees Ali in Washington, Lisa Barrington in Beirut, Vladimir Soldatkin in Moscow; Editing by G Crosse, Michael Perry, Raissa Kasolowsky, William Maclean
+Reporting by Phil Stewart and Idrees Ali in Washington, Lisa Barrington and Dahlia Nehme in Beirut, Vladimir Soldatkin in Moscow; Editing by G Crosse, Michael Perry, Raissa Kasolowsky, William Maclean and Peter Graff